-- Campus-style setting. - · Very large minimum lot size. - Significant open space requirement (e.g., not less than 40 percent), with woodland buffers adjacent to single-family residential zones and along street frontages. - Low F.A.R. (e.g., 0.20).
+- · Campus-style setting. - Very large minimum lot size (e.g., 30 acres) Current requirement is 20 acres, but 30 is representative of existing parcels. - Significant open space requirement (e.g., not less than 40 percent), with woodland buffers adjacent to single-family residential zones and along street frontages. - Low F.A.R. (e.g., 0.20).
 On a 30-acre parcel, this would allow a 260,000-sq. ft. building with 500 employees.
 The IBM campus (more than 170 acres) has an F.A.R. currently of 0.10, so a significant expansion would be possible. - Allow a parking garage, subject to design standards.
 Cap the size and height of the garage, and require it to be hidden from major roadways and from residential areas. - Significant landscaping requirement in parking lot (e.g., 15 percent of parking lot); landscaped planter or tree every 10-15 parking spaces, not just around the edges. - Limited, signalized entrances from major arterial roadways, aligned with other commercial entrances or roadway intersections. - Lighting standards should require outdoor light to be focused downward and away from residential areas.
 Standards should also strive to reduce glare effects. - All areas should be subject to natural resource protection requirements relating to wetlands, water bodies, steep slopes, tree clearing, etc.